cloudfoundry-attic/consul-release/README.md

 #### Running as BOSH errand

+##### Dependencies

 The `acceptance-tests` BOSH errand assumes that the BOSH director has already uploaded the correct versions of the dependent releases.
 The required releases are:
 * [bosh-warden-cpi-release](http://bosh.io/releases/github.com/cppforlife/bosh-warden-cpi-release?version=28)
 * [turbulence-release](http://bosh.io/releases/github.com/cppforlife/turbulence-release?version=0.4)
 * [consul-release](http://bosh.io/releases/github.com/cloudfoundry-incubator/consul-release) or `bosh create release && bosh upload release`

+##### Generating a consats deployment manifest

+We provide a set of scripts and templates to generate a simple deployment manifest.
+This manifest is designed to work on a local BOSH-lite.

+In order to automatically generate a manifest you must have installed [spiff](https://github.com/cloudfoundry-incubator/spiff).
+Once installed, manifests can be generated using `./scripts/generate-bosh-lite-consats-manifest` with the provided stubs:

+##### Deploying the errand

+NOTE: the manifest generation script will set the deployment for the BOSH CLI.

+Run `bosh deploy`.

+##### Running the errand

+Run `bosh run errand acceptance-tests`

+## Known Issues

+### 1-node clusters

+It is not recommended to run a 1-node cluster in any "production" environment.
+Having a 1-node cluster does not ensure any amount of data persistence.

+WARNING: Scaling your cluster to or from a 1-node configuration may result in data loss.